 Serum methotrexate levels should be taken 48 hours after the start of the methotrexate infusion and then every 24 hours.
-If the 48 hour level is >2.0 μ mols/L the dose of calcium folinate should be doubled.
+If the 48 hour level is >2.0 $\mu$ mols/L the dose of calcium folinate should be doubled.
 Serum methotrexate levels and U+Es must be checked every 24 hours and urine output and pH every hour.
-Calcium folinate rescue and urine pH should be maintained \geq 7.0 until the methotrexate level is <0.1 μ mols/L. The dose of calcium folinate should also be increased if serum creatinine increases > 50% from baseline.
+Calcium folinate rescue and urine pH should be maintained $\geq$ 7.0 until the methotrexate level is <0.1 $\mu$ mols/L. The dose of calcium folinate should also be increased if serum creatinine increases > 50% from baseline.

-Cytarabine is administered in 1000mL sodium chloride 0.9% over 3 hours every 12 hours on days 2 and 3.
+Cytarabine is administered in 1000mL sodium chloride 0.9% over 3 hours every 12 hours.
+At least the first dose will run concurrently with the post hydration fluid.
 A total of 4 doses are given.